 *Personally, I find it wildly useful to keep track of all my courses in a General Education sheet, which you'll receive from your Undergraduate Dean.
 Also note that, if you're confused about any part of this process (which you almost certainly will be, whether it's what you'd like to study or how best to get there), reach out to your Dean!
 They are a wonderful group of people whose doors (or inboxes, during this era) are always open.

 *Bonus: consult LayupList.
 This is a Dartmouth-centric website in which students review classes they've taken.
-You can peruse your potential classes on this site and it may help you choose a lineup that excites and motivates you but doesn't burn you out entirely.
-Learn from others, guys!
+You can peruse your potential classes on this site and it can help you choose a lineup that excites and motivates you.

 Let me just say, whichever classes you choose, you'll learn a lot.
 No two Dartmouth experiences look the same, so they say, and it's true.
-As someone who envisioned myself as a decided Economics major with a Chinese minor, I never imagined taking coursework that included Neuroscience, Investigative Memoir, or Playwriting (for the heck of it).
+As someone who envisioned myself as a decided Economics major with a Chinese minor, I never imagined taking coursework that included Neuroscience, Investigative Memoir, or Screenwriting.

 But I did, and not only did all these classes contribute to my general education requirements and degree at large, they changed the way I look at the world.
 I learned so much and enjoyed myself profusely.
 Don't forget that challenging yourself should go hand-in-hand with inspiration and motivation.